Faculty and Staff

 knepperse@vmi.edu

-Lt.
 Col. Steven E. Knepper, Ph.D.

-LTC Knepper studied American literature in graduate school at the University of Virginia, and this remains a major teaching and research interest.
-He currently serves as book review editor for the Robert Frost Review.
-He writes metrical poetry and has published poems in a variety of journals.
-Since arriving at VMI, he has become increasingly interested in the intersection of philosophy, aesthetics, and religion.
-He is particularly interested in the early twentieth-century philosopher Gabriel Marcel and the contemporary philosophers William Desmond and Byung-Chul Han.
-He is currently wrapping up a book project titled “Wonder Strikes: Approaching Aesthetics and Literature with William Desmond.”
+Col. Knepper studied American literature in graduate school at the University of Virginia, and this remains a major teaching and research interest.
+He currently serves as an associate editor for the Robert Frost Review.
+He writes metrical poems in the tradition of Frost and is the founding editor of New Verse Review: A Journal of Lyric and Narrative Poetry.

 Col. Christina R. McDonald, Ph.D.